SidNachaloor/SidNachaloor.github.io/README.md

 4. Find new guess $x_{n+1} = x_n - f'(x_n)*\frac{x_n-x_{n-1}}{f'(x_n)-f'(x_{n-1})}$
 5. Rinse and Repeat until you get close to 0.

 The above process is similar to the previous methods we discussed.
-These optimization methods start with an intitial guess.
-They all go slightly towards the solution for each iteration until a convergence criteria is met.
+These optimization methods start with an initial guess.
+They all go slightly towards the solution for each iteration until a convergence criterion is met.

 This can be especially powerful when typed out in programming code, as that will allow the method to go through so many iterations.